Daltonhensley19/SE_NES_Emu/README.md

 * [QT](https://www.qt.io/download-qt-installer)
 * [Visual Studio](https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0)

-Unfortunately there is some finickyness that comes with attempting to use this project on windows, mostly due to needing to download and install all of the correct components from their source.
+Unfortunately there is some finickyness that comes with attempting to run this project on windows, mostly due to needing to download and install all of the necessary programs.
 Some users may experience problems attempting to compile this project on windows.
-If you experience any difficulties, please feel free to contact us, using our contact links.

 ### Installation Using the Command Line (Assuming Linux or MacOS)